 Tax Mappings allow you to automatically distribute the cost of your taxes to other line items on your invoices.

-** Note - To start, you will need to ensure at least one tax has been created under Accounting>Credits, Charges & Taxes to apply your mappings to.
-The tax will need to either be calculated based on tax mappings or use a distribution option that refers to Tax Mappings.
+To start, you will need to ensure at least one tax has been created under Accounting>Credits, Charges & Taxes to which you can apply your mappings.

-Please refer to Credits, Charges & Taxes if you need assistance creating Taxes. **
+Please review the Credits, Charges & Taxes article if you need assistance creating Taxes.

-From the pop-up modal, start by choosing if you want this mapping to apply to all platforms or if you want it only for a specific platform from the platform drop-down menu.
+From the pop-up modal, start by choosing if you want this mapping to apply to a single department or all departments.

 ** Note - Selecting all will limit your types to Credits or Charges.**

 Then, choose the type.
 You can choose between Category, Item, Charge, or Credit.
-Choosing a Category will ensure the tax is applied any time an item from that Category is added to an invoice.
+Choosing a Category will ensure the tax is applied whenever an item from that Category is added to an invoice.
 You can further filter by selecting a subcategory as well.

 Once the type is selected, click "+ Add Tax" to choose what Tax you want to apply for this mapping.